SwimmingRieux/AyloBot/README.md

 A C# telegram bot, designed with the purpose of gathering technical and fundamental analysis information of stock market.
 Powered by Selenium library.
+The bot consistently inputs data into websites, retrieves responses through web scraping, and subsequently stores them in a database.
+These data are later accessed by users